Michael R. Jackson

 Acknowledgements and credits

-Other parts of this website draw from materials by me originally published in the following sources:
+Parts of this website draw from materials by me originally published in the following sources:

 American Psychologist, Volume 72, No. 4, pp. 395-396, © 2017, American Psychological Association.